-Val Serrant has performed with the following artists: Avotcja & Modupe, The Journey, Jazzological Music-Octry, Sistas-Wit-Style, The Salt People, and many others.
+Val Serrant has performed with the following artists: Avotcja & Modupue, The Journey, Jazzological Muse-Oetry, Sistas-Wit-Style, The Salt People, and many others.

 Ian Herman a master drummer started playing drums in the church at 14 years old in his native country of South Africa.
 He moved to the United State in 1991, and currently resides in Californian.
 Mr. Herman is a founding member of the South African defunct group TANANAS which was formed in 1987.
 The band gained global attention leading them to perform in United State, Australia, France, Japan, Sweden and various other countries around the world.
 The union of the celebrated performing Trio ended in 1994 following the death of Gito Baloi, who also co-founded the group.

 Ian has performed and recorded with several well- known artists such as: Hugh Masekela, Vusi Mahlasela, Ernest Ranglin, Duran Duran, African Showboyz, Abdullah Ibrahim, Paul Simon, Habib Koite, Rene McLean, Miriam Makeba, Noise Khanyile, Mickey Hart, Kalahari Surfers, Soweto String Quartet, Deepak Ram, Hamsa Lila, Paul Hanmer, Ancient Future, Sting, and many more.